USDSync/MetaCloudExplorer/README.md

-# Cloud Explorer (Azure edition)
+# Meta Cloud Explorer (Azure edition)
-# NVIDIA Onmiverse Extension, A Scene Authoring Tool
+# NVIDIA Onmiverse Extension, a Scene Authoring Tool

 CloudArchitect.live
 (In Alpha Development phase)

-Quickly connect to your Azure Cloud Infrastructure and visualize it in the Omniverse!
+Quickly connect to your Cloud Infrastructure and visualize it in the Omniverse!
-This extension generates digital models of your Azure Cloud Infrastructure that can be used to gain insights to drive better infrastructure, optimized resources, reduced costs, and breakthrough customer experiences.
+This extension generates digital models of your Cloud Infrastructure that can be used to gain insights to drive better infrastructure, optimized resources, reduced costs, and breakthrough customer experiences.

+*Only works with Microsoft Azure Cloud currently*

 # Enable the extension